-If you open the options menu (see page 25) and click on "Settings" the following screen will be displayed.
+If you are using the simple interface and you open the options menu (see page 25) and click on "Settings" the following screen will be displayed.
+If you are using the Enhanced User Interface, you need to just click on "Settings" and there will also be an additional option - "Enhanced Interface".
 The different settings can be changed by clicking on the relevant heading on the left hand side of the screen: